lucastrabalhomuller/local-data-server-linux/README.md

 3. Service control scripts
 4. Graphical control scripts
 5. Desktop application files
+6. Connecting to the server on another computer

 Following the files in this order helps understand how the server is configured, how the service is controlled, and how the graphical utilities interact with the system.